peter88213/yw-timeline/docs/usage.md

 # Yes: Do not synchronize items with yWriter.

 ignore_unspecific = No
-# No: Overwrite unspecific scene data (d/h/m) with a specific date/time stamp when synchronizing.
+# No: Transfer all Scenes from yWriter to Timeline.
+Events assigned to scenes having no specific date/time stamp get the default date/time.
-# Yes: Only synchronize Scenes with a specific date/time stamp.
+# Yes: Only transfer Scenes with a specific date/time stamp from yWriter to Timeline.

 single_backup = Yes
 # Yes: Overwrite existing backup file.
 Extension = .bak